-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Thursday, February 20, 2020.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Thursday, February 20, 2020.

 When two or more people go into business together, they might opt to form the company as a partnership.
 One of the options that falls under this category is the limited partnership (LP).
 In this arrangement, one or more of the partners is only liable for amounts that are up to their investment amount.